panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

            """ Method that can be called from the clients with an sendUpdate call """ print(data)

-Here we see that a new object derives from DistributedObject and DistributedObjectAI respectively.
+Here we see that a new object derives from :class:`.DistributedObject` and :class:`.DistributedObjectAI` respectively.
 Usually those classes will be filled with methods that follow the form of foo, d_foo and b_foo.

-The foo method is the one that will have an affect locally.
+The foo method is the one that will have an effect locally.

 The d_foo (d\_ stands for distributed) method will send a message to the server and hence to other clients as needed and will update them.
 As you see, you can simply send data to the server with a self.sendUpdate call.
-There is also another method called sendUpdateToAvatarId which accepts a doId of another client and will send the message directly to it.
+There is also another method called :meth:`.DistributedObjectAI.sendUpdateToAvatarId` which accepts a doId of a client and will send the message directly to it.
+This method is only available on the AI and UD side.

 the b_foo (b\_ stands for both) method will update both, the local object as well as send the data to the server.
 This can usually easily be achived by simply calling both, the foo and d_foo method within the b_foo method.